pkgxdev/pkgx/README.md

 Hello World!
 ```

-With tea there’s no *install packages step*.
+With tea there is no *install packages step*.
 Just type the commands you need
 and tea takes care of the rest—fetching packages, constructing a virtual
 environment isolated from the rest of your system and then running your
 commands.

+Change your thinking from “I want to *install* foo” to “I want to *use* foo”.

 ```sh
 $ which bun